fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 Oct 16 22:43:29 server /etc/mysql/debian-start[26501]: Checking for insecure root accounts.
 ```

+Contratulations, you have successfully installed MariaDB 10.5 on Debian.
+Great job!

 ### IDO modules for MariaDB/MySQL

-The package `icinga2-ido-mysql` provides IDO modules for MySQL and can be installed by running the command below:
+The package `icinga2-ido-mysql` provides Icinga Data Output (IDO) modules for MySQL and can be installed by running the command below:

 ```
 sudo apt install icinga2-ido-mysql
 ```

-During installation, you are prompted to specify whether Icinga 2 should use MySQL.
+During installation, you will be prompted to specify whether Icinga 2 should use MySQL.
 Select `Yes` to enable this feature.
 ![Windows Registry](./img/biti-ipm-icinga-installation-1.png)

-Next, you are prompted to specify whether database should be configured with dbconfig-common.
+Next, you will be asked to specify whether database should be configured with dbconfig-common.
 Select `Yes` to enable dbconfig-common.
 ![Windows Registry](./img/biti-ipm-icinga-installation-2.png)

 <aside class="positive">
-Dbconfig-common is not completely uncircumvented.
-This framework presents a policy and implementation for managing various databases used by applications included in Debian packages.
+Dbconfig-common is controversially discussed by the community.
+This framework presents a guideline for managing various databases used by applications in Debian packages.
+However, the community doesn´t like to be patronized.
 <br>
 <br>
-Some database administrators simply don't like the dbconfig-common framework.
+As a result, most database administrators simply don't like the dbconfig-common framework.
 <br>
 <br>
 However, we choose this option because we don't want to administrate a database.
 Instead, we just want to use it for demonstration purpose only.
 </aside>

-Next, you will be prompt to provide MySQL application password for icinga2-ido-mysql as shown in the following screen.
+Next, you will be asked to provide MySQL application password for icinga2-ido-mysql as shown in the following screen.
 To keep things easy, use `icinga2` as password.

 <aside class="negative">
 Warning: